 Length: 3 pages

-This bill was introduced on February 17, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 17, 2017, in a previous session of Congress, but it did not receive a vote.

 Oct 8, 2015

 This activity took place on a related bill, S. 2166 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 3625.

 S. 439 (115th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.